DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 1. Push this repository to GitHub.
 2. On render (https://render.com), create **4 separate Web
-   Services** all from the same repository. change only the name and start
+   Services** all from the same repository.
+Change only the name and start
    command:

    | Name | Start Command |